Political Divinations: Making Citizens Sovereign in Buddhist Thailand

 • About the Book

-Political Divinations offers an anthropological study of contemporary Thai divination.
-Based on over a decade of fieldwork during which the author also trained and practiced as a diviner, this vivid ethnography brings readers into public and private spaces of ritual practice: from busy roadside divination markets in nocturnal Bangkok to elite circles where renowned seers advise military officers, politicians, and business magnates.
+Political Divinations is the first monograph on divination and power in Thailand.
+Based on over a decade of research, during which the author also trained and practiced as a diviner, this ethnography moves from the roadside fortune-telling markets of nocturnal Bangkok to the elite circles where renowned seers advise military generals, politicians, and business magnates.

 • About the Author(s)